Acatar/sixpack/README.md

 SixPack Bundling and Minification
 ===================================

 Client-centric bundling and minification for .NET.
-Still in Beta.
+No longer maintained.